Chunnyluny-RimWorld-Modding/troubleshootingguide/docs/wiki/home.md

 - [RimSort](https://github.com/RimSort/RimSort) (I contribute to this project, if you have any questions)

 ## Acknowledgement

-*Portions of the materials used to create the guide are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
-This document is not official and is not endorsed by Ludeon.*
+_Portions of the materials used to create the guide are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
+This document is not official and is not endorsed by Ludeon._

+_Feedback and thank word_
-If you want to give feedback, there are two ways: You can either provide feedback directly on the document itself, or if you have a lot of feedback, post it on the [discussion page](https://github.com/Chunnyluny/troubleshootingguide/discussions).
-Thanks to all who contributed to this troubleshooting guide.
+_“If you want to give feedback, there are two ways: You can either provide feedback directly on the document itself, or if you have a lot of feedback, post it on [https://github.com/Chunnyluny-RimWorld-Modding/troubleshootingguide/discussions](https://github.com/Chunnyluny/troubleshootingguide/discussions)_

+_Thanks to all who contributed to this troubleshooting guide.
 It's on my GitHub page, with its license.
-Even if I decide to stop in the future, you'll still get credit for your contributions.
-Also, feel free to link your RimWorld wiki/repository to mine on [GitHub-troubleshooting guide](https://github.com/Chunnyluny/troubleshootingguide), if you would like to.
+Even if I decide to stop in the future, the troubleshooting guide can still be worked on.
+Also, feel free to reference your troubleshooting guide to mine to get it merged or something. [https://github.com/Chunnyluny-RimWorld-Modding/troubleshootingguide](https://github.com/Chunnyluny/troubleshootingguide)_

-Thanks for being part of the RimWorld community, and I hope you can enjoy this document and can troubleshoot your game with success!
+_Thank you for your time, and for being part of the RimWorld community._

-*"This document is licensed under the MIT License 2023, which means that if you decide to continue this work, it's appreciated if you mention me in the credits, for my work."*
+_“This document is licensed under the MIT License 2023, which means that if you decide to continue this work, it's appreciated if you credit me for my contributions.”_